separation at the silicon, separation at the foundation

 Over the Air (OTA) Updates

-This features allows an administrator to remotely update the VM root disk, the Certificate ISO image or a LynxSecure image.
-Lynx-MfE supports 2 distinct types of updates.
+This feature allows an administrator to update the VM root disk remotely, the Certificate ISO image, or a LynxSecure image.
+Lynx-MfE supports two distinct types of updates.

 Last Known Good Configuration (LKGC)